sanniraj72/golang/README.md

 4.Login the docker hub in terminal using "docker login"

-5. our own Docker image we need to tag using "docker tag <container ID > <reponam:tag>
+5. Our own Docker image we need to tag using "docker tag <container ID> <reponam:tag>

 6.Docker push <image>

 7.Create a YAML file

- cat pod.yaml
+$cat pod.yaml
 apiVersion: v1
 kind: ReplicationController
 metadata: